 NOTICE The engine of this snowmobile has been developed and validated using the recommended BRP XPSTM oil.
-BRP recommends the use of its recommended XPS oil or equivalent.
-Damages caused by oil which is not suitable for this oil injected 2-stroke direct fuel injection engine may not be covered by the BRP limited warranty.
+BRP recommends the use of its recommended XPS oil which is specifically blended for its engine operation characteristics.
+Or a two stroke lubricant designed for snowmobiles meeting the following lubricant industry specifica-tions: 1) JASO FD (M345-2004) and 2) SAE Grade 4 (F/M 4).
+These specifications are a minimum but do not quarantee trouble free operation.
+Damages caused by oil which is not suitable for this oil injected 2-stroke engine may not be covered by the BRP limited warranty.